intel-retail/automated-self-checkout/docs_src/OVMS/quick_stream_density.md

 ### Run Objection Detection Pipeline Stream Density

-There are several pipeline profiles to chose from for running pipeline stream density.
+There are several pipeline profiles to choose from for running pipeline stream density.
 Use the `make list-profiles` to see the different pipeline options.
 In this example, the `object_detection` pipeline profile will be used for running stream density.

 1. To run the stream density, the benchmark shell script, `benchmark.sh`, is used.
 The script is in the **&lt;project_base_dir&gt;**/**benchmark-scripts** directory.
 Use the following command to run objection detection pipeline profile using OVMS on core.